nalinbhardwaj/wordlines/README.md

 There are two alternate (better) solutions (perhaps for a future project) for resolving the issues around large dictionary sizes and exceeding the contract size limit:

-- *Bloom filters*: Dictionary lookups are the classic use case for dictionary lookups, and it is likely hard/impossible to exploit the false-positive matching nature of bloom filters in any useful way (given the other constraints of the circuit).
+- *Bloom filters*: Dictionary lookups are the classic use case for bloom filters, and it is likely hard/impossible to exploit the false-positive matching nature of bloom filters in any useful way (given the other constraints of the circuit).
 We can probably use any of the zk-safe hashes like mimc, Poseidon or Pedersen hashes (or all of them).
 We probably need to be careful about the number of constraints in the circuit with this approach, the number of constraints in the circuit already exceed ~40k, so adding too many more constraints will make this application infeasible.
 - *Merkle path proofs*: All words of the dictionary can be put on the leaves of a merkle tree, and we can ask the solver to present the merkle path proof of O(log N) node hashes per word in the solution.